This video will show you how to keep a promotion fresh so prospects stay engaged.

 01:09 The three angles of the looking glass

 02:34 Promotions staying fresh for as long as YOU need

 How To Make Prospects Stay Engaged

 Taki Moore here from Coach Marketing Machine.
 Today I want to talk about how to keep a promotion fresh.
-What do you to if your promoting the same event time after time after time?
+What do you to if you’re promoting the same event time after time after time?
 I’ve got a regular workshop series time after time.
-How do you keep it fresh so prospects stay engaged and actually respond instead of getting tired and tuning out?
+How do you keep it fresh so prospects stay engaged and actually respond instead of getting tired and turning out?